MilesFarber/Windows10SuperCharger/README.md

-# Welcome to Flaros Overfield's Windows 10 Super Charger.
+# Welcome to Flaros Overfield's Windows 10 Super Charger

 This Powershell Script File was created because too many ''debloat'' scripts on Github created by room temperature IQ individuals remove important functionality that power users (and Windows itself) actually need.
 It entirely automates the configuration process that is USUALLY done right after installing Windows 10 Pro 20H2 or above, without removing any features.
 It's also used in my Windows 10 installation speedrun content.